neuvector/azure-vsts/overview.md

 * Fails the build if the image contains at least 1 high severity vulnerability or at least 3 medium severity vulnerabilities
 * Pushes the Docker image to a private Azure Container registry only if the aforementioned quality gates are met

-The pipeline starts a NeuVector controller as a [service container](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/service-containers?view=azure-devops&tabs=yaml).
-The task `NeuVectorScan` connects to the NeuVector controller running in the service container to perform scanning.
+The pipeline pulls the standalone image from a registry and run it in the pipeline as a container to perform scanning.
+The task `NeuVectorScan` is running in the pipeline to perform scanning.
 As a prerequisite, a valid NeuVector license needs to be applied.
 In the example, the license is taken from the [secure file](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/secure-files?view=azure-devops) `neuvector-license.txt` and referenced by the `NeuVectorScan` step.

 The example assumes: